 Ultimately, the choices may be limited by how much money there is to finance long-term care.
-People are often shocked at the expense of long-term health care, so make sure to plan well in advance if you can.
+People are often shocked at the high cost of long-term health care, so make sure to plan well in advance if you can.

-- Personal Savings: can be extremely helpful in financing long-term care but is only an option for some.
+- Personal Savings: This can be extremely helpful in financing long-term care but is only an option for some.

-- Long-term Care Insurance: this can be effective, but insurance coverage varies widely.
+- Long-term Care Insurance: This can be effective, but health insurance coverage varies widely.
 Be sure to read the policy's coverage carefully.
-Some plans only include nursing home care, whereas others may include medical equipment, in-home personal care, or in-home nursing assistants.
+Some plans only include nursing home care.
+Others may include medical equipment, in-home special needs care, or in-home nursing assistants.

-- Medicare: will only pay for certain skilled nursing care or home health care if you meet certain conditions.
-Otherwise, they do not pay for daily living care.
-Visit Medicare.gov to see if you meet the eligibility conditions for coverage.
+- Medicare: Will only pay for certain skilled nursing care or home health care if you meet certain conditions.
+Otherwise, Medicare does not pay for daily living care.

-- Medicaid: varies from state to state and the human services it covers also vary greatly.
-Generally, eligibility is based on income and resources.
-Help is generally offered only to those with low incomes and limited resources.
+- Medicaid: Varies from state to state, and the human services Medicaid covers also vary greatly.
+In general, eligibility is based on income and resources.
+Help is often offered only to those with low incomes and limited resources.

-- Programs of All-inclusive Care for the Elderly (PACE): a benefits program designed to offer in-home care integrated with Medicare and Medicaid.
-PACE is only available in some states, so check to see if your state has a PACE program.
+- Programs of All-inclusive Care for the Elderly (PACE): A benefits program designed to offer in-home care integrated with Medicare and Medicaid, PACE is only available in some states.
+Check to see if your state has PACE.

 - Accelerated Death Benefits: This can be added to a life insurance policy and can provide cash advances against death benefits while the policyholder is still alive.